fileformat-drako/FileFormat.Drako-for-Java/README.md

 ```

 ## License
-Openize.Drako is available under [Openize License](LICENSE).
+FileFormat.Drako is available under [Openize License](LICENSE).
 > [!CAUTION]
-> Openize does not and cannot grant You a patent license for the utilization of [Google Draco](https://github.com/google/draco) compression/decompression technologies.
+> FileFormat does not and cannot grant You a patent license for the utilization of [Google Draco](https://github.com/google/draco) compression/decompression technologies.

 ## OSS Notice
 Sample files used for tests and located in the "TestsData" folder belong to [Google Draco](https://github.com/google/draco) and are used according to [Apache License 2.0](https://github.com/google/draco/blob/main/LICENSE)

 ## Coming updates
-Openize.Drako will receive new features and regular updates to stay in sync with the latest versions of [Google Draco](https://github.com/google/draco).
+FileFormat.Drako will receive new features and regular updates to stay in sync with the latest versions of [Google Draco](https://github.com/google/draco).
 We appreciate your patience as we work on these improvements.
 Stay tuned for more updates soon.